 Your Help is Urgently Needed

-The public process of Stock Development’s requests for a change in the Collier County Land Development and for rezoning of his property is about to resume (after the Neighborhood Information Meeting (NIM) held last March.
+The public process of Stock Development’s requests for a change in the Collier County Land Development Code and for rezoning of his property is about to resume.

 In the next several months (no confirmed date yet) the Collier County planning staff will submit its report to the County planning Commission.
 Save Vanderbilt Beach has been in constant communication with the staff, providing input and submitting, with the encouragement of the staff, a proposal that would bring One Naples into compatibility with the neighborhood.
 The submission is in two parts, a Cover Letter and a Compatibility Policy and Standards exhibit.
 You can see both below.

-We are told that the planning staff’s report will recommend approval of the project subject to as many as sixteen conditions that are meant to bring it more into line with the current C-3 zoning.
+We are told that the planning staff’s report, which will be completed by the second week in September, will recommend approval of the project subject to numerous conditions that are meant to bring it more into line with the current C-3 zoning.
 We don’t know if our approach is represented in any way in that report.

 THERE IS STILL TIME.
 YOU CAN WRITE TO THE MEMBERS OF THE PLANNING STAFF WITH ONE CLICK TELLING THEM OF YOUR STAND AGAINST THE DEVELOPMENT AS IT IS PROPOSED.
 YOU CAN ALSO WRITE MEMBERS OF THE PLANNING COMMISSION AND THE COUNTY COMMISSIONERS.
 PREFORMATTED LETTERS ARE AVAILABLE OR YOU MAY WRITE YOUR OWN.